Associate Head of the School of Psychology

 I am interested in the motivations for, and perceptions of those who engage in various body modifications.
 Body modifications vary widely in both form and quality, and I am interested in why there is such variation, and whether this contributes to wellbeing, and what they signal about an individual.
 I co-host a podcast called the Inking of Immunity Podcast with colleagues at the University of Alabama.
 This is a cross-disciplinary research project where we speak with other academics interested in body modifications.

-A new area or research I am exploring is that of body modification.
-I am interested in examining the motivations people have for engaging in various forms of body modifications and to different extents, and how this is perceived by people who are not familiar with the industry.
+I am also interested in body image and representation in terms of body modifications.
+I am interested in the motivations people have for engaging in various forms of body modifications and to different extents, and how this is perceived by people who are not familiar with the industry.
 Furthermore, I am interested in the impact that engagement in body modifications has on individual mental health and wellbeing, and whether this is sometimes seen as therapeutic.